 5. Melt the rest of your soap base and add about a teaspoon of fragrance.
 Stir gently to mix, then when the soap base has cooled enough so you can comfortably rest your hand against it, spritz the front layer of your soaps with denatured alcohol to help the layers adhere and pour the rest of the soap into the cavities.
-Try layering the soap, giving at least 5-10 minutes cool-down time between each layer, remembering to spritz the soap with denatured alcohol.
+Try layering the soap, giving at least 5-10 minutes cool-down time between each layer, remembering to spritz the soap with isopropyl alcohol.
 Cold soap can be re-heated in the microwave for 10-20 seconds.

 6. Wait 12-24 hours then gently de-mold your soaps.
 If you find they are sticking, place the mold in the freezer for 5 minutes before trying again.